gpgl/gpgl-server/README.md

 ## Docker Installation

-The best way to install is with [docker][3].
+The best way to install is with [docker][3] and [docker-compose][5].

 First download [docker-compose.yml][4].

-Next bring up the network:

-    docker-compose up -d

 Then run the setup script.

     docker-compose run --rm gpglserver setup

+Finally bring up the network:

+    docker-compose up -d

-There are many default environment variables which you can override.
+There are also default environment variables which you can override.

-    GPGL_SERVER_PORT=8080 docker-compose up -d
+    GPGL_SERVER_PORT_SSL=4343 docker-compose up -d

+*Note* that the server is configured to always redirect http to https, so if you override `GPGL_SERVER_PORT_SSL` then you should always connect directly to that port number.

 ## Manual Installation